 What happens if my license is not renewed on time?

 For a license to be renewed on time means that the continuing education classes have been taken no later than the last day of the renewal period and that the renewal with fee was postmarked (or renewed online) no later than that date.
 Late renewals are subject to a $50 per month or partial month delinquency fee, up to a $200 maximum.
 REMEMBER, schools have 10 days to furnish course completion information to the Commission.
 Therefore completion of continuous education late in the renewal period presents the inability to renew online so the renewal must be mailed and postmarked on or before the renewal deadline.

 Missouri does not have a grace period for continuous education.
 If continuous classes are not completed and the license renewal was not postmarked (or renewed online) by the last day of the renewal period, the license lapses and, the 24 hour Practice course must be taken.
 ALWAYS CHECK WITH THE MISSOURI REAL ESTATE COMMISSION to see what they will require for your license reinstatement.

 What happens if a license is put on inactive status?

 First of all, a license on inactive status with the real estate commission is different than having a license and not being active in the business.

 A license on inactive status means their license was sent back and is being held by the real estate commission.
-The licensee will still need to pay their license renewal fee but not required to take continuous education.
-Their renewal fee will still need paid or will have to start all over again to get a license.
+The licensee will still need to pay their license renewal fee but is not required to take continuous education.
+Their renewal fee will still need paid or they will have to start all over again to get a license.

 To reactivate their license held by Missouri will require the 24 hour Practice course be taken again.
 Check with the Missouri Real Estate Commission to make sure what they will require to reactivate your license.